-Every time you send your digital images to a fellow artist, writer, editor, customer, store, gallery, or museum, the "name" of your digital image files can help the recipient organize your images for easy use and more likely exposure for you.
+Every time you send your digital images to a fellow artist, writer, editor, customer, store, gallery, or museum, the "name" of your digital image files can help the recipient organize your images for easy use and possibly more exposure for your art or craft.

 Effectively "named" digital images will assure that your files stay together on another computer and not get lost or mixed up with other images.